-The section that follows describes OCTA's transit performance measures for vehicle load, vehicle headway, on-time performance, and service accessibility.
+The following section describes OCTA's transit performance measures for vehicle load, vehicle headway, on-time performance, and service accessibility.
 These performance measures are used to evaluate the effectiveness of transit service provided by OCTA.

 Performance Measure 1: Vehicle Load